Experience

 Trade Secret Litigation

 Plus One, LLC v.
 Capital Relocation Services, LLC, No. 23-cv-2016 (D. Minn.): Defended leading relocation management company against competitor seeking damages and injunctive relief for claims of trade secret misappropriation, breach of contract, tortious interference, and violations of Minnesota’s Deceptive Trade Practices Act in connection with client’s development of proprietary software.
-Gus successfully argued pivotal motions throughout the case—defeating early motions for a preliminary injunction and expedited discovery, obtaining a bench-ruling disposing of multiple claims on a motion to dismiss, and prevailing on several weighty discovery motions—and took a central role in briefing many others, including a motion that successfully precluded plaintiff from asserting scores of newly identified trade secrets.
+Gus successfully argued pivotal motions throughout the case—defeating early motions for a preliminary injunction and expedited discovery, obtaining a bench-ruling disposing of multiple claims on a motion to dismiss, and obtaining an order requiring the plaintiff to identify its trade secrets with greater particularity—and lead briefing on many others, including a motion that successfully precluded plaintiff from asserting scores of asserted trade secrets.
 Gus took and defended depositions of key 30(b)(6) and fact witnesses, oversaw voluminous and complex phases of discovery, including source code inspections, and worked closely with software development and forensics experts in crafting a rebuttal report tackling lynchpin issues.
 Case resolved with a mediated settlement days after the completion of expert depositions.

-Defended leading manufacturer of yearbooks, class rings, and school regalia in federal lawsuit by a competitor seeking “tens of millions of dollars” in damages and injunctive relief for claims of trade secret misappropriation, violations of Minnesota’s Deceptive Trade Practices Act, and tortious interference with the noncompete, non-solicitation, and confidentiality agreements of 21 independent sales representative companies.
+Gus also defended a leading manufacturer of yearbooks, class rings, and school regalia in litigation by a competitor seeking “tens of millions of dollars” in damages and injunctive relief for claims of trade secret misappropriation, violations of Minnesota’s Deceptive Trade Practices Act, and tortious interference with the noncompete, non-solicitation, and confidentiality agreements of 21 independent sales representative companies.
 Case resolved with a favorable mediated settlement near the completion of document discovery.

 Defended public health insurance company against claims of fraud, securities fraud, and breach of contract by shareholders following its acquisition of virtual healthcare company.
 Successfully obtained dismissal of Minnesota suit on venue grounds.
 After plaintiffs refiled in Delaware Superior Court, Gus successfully argued a motion for a stay of all discovery and a motion to dismiss, achieving an order dismissing plaintiffs’ contract claim and foreshadowing that “many, if not most” of the fraud and securities fraud theories would not be actionable.
 Case resolved with a mediated settlement shortly after the Court’s order on the motion to dismiss.